JohnNooney/rpi-cast-aws/README.md

 # rpi-cast-aws
-RaspberryPi as MiraCast receiver with logging integration to AWS
+RaspberryPi as MiraCast receiver with logging to AWS